AllAroundD/natours/README.md

 ## Description

-This is a landing page to learn Sass.
+This is a landing page for a fictional company showcasing CSS and Sass (SCSS).

 <a id='toc-install'></a>

 ## Installation

-Use app at Netlify linked [here](https://ecommerce-store-dm.netlify.app/).
+- run npm install.
+- run npm start.

 <a id='toc-usage'></a>

 ## Usage

 This is a landing page to showcase Advanced CSS and Sass.
+Use app at Netlify linked [here](https://natours-dm.netlify.app/).

 <a id='toc-license'></a>